gustavostuff/replayos-skins/README.md

 A collection of ReplayOS skins with installer scripts

-:warning: In order to install a skin, You first need to login to ReplayOS [via SSH](https://www.replayos.com/wifi/).
+:warning: In order to install a skin, you first need to log into ReplayOS [via SSH](https://www.replayos.com/wifi/ssh) and copy-paste the installation corresponding terminal command.

 ---